Jacksonville Jaguars Owner Looking To Move Team To London, Playing All Home Games In Wembley Stadium

-Each year, the NFL has a number of regular season games played in London for the fans who love the game of professional American football.
-In the month of October, three games will be played in London with one being played in Mexico City in November, and thus making the NFL more of a global product.
-Now, it appears as if the appeal is really building up in London and there is talk of the Jacksonville Jaguars calling Wembley Stadium their home.
+Each year, the NFL has a number of regular season games which are played in London for the fans who love the game of professional American football.
+In the month of October, three games will be played in London.
+One game will also be played in Mexico City in November, showing that the NFL is becoming more of a global product.
+Now, it appears as if the appeal is really building up in London — and there is talk of the Jacksonville Jaguars calling Wembley Stadium their home.

-While the team would still be based in Jacksonville, the Jaguars would play all of their home games (eight of them) in London.
-Khan could run into some tax issues if he were to try and make this move, but that’s something he’s already looking into.
+While the team would still be based in Jacksonville, the Jaguars would play all of their home games — eight per year — in London.
+Shahid Khan, the owner of the Jaguars, could run into some tax issues if he were to try and make this move, but that’s something that he’s allegedly already looking into.

-According to a report from The Daily Mail, there is the real possibility that Jaguars owner Shad Khan will move his team there for all home games.
-His team of advisors is currently looking into how to limit the taxes he will pay in the United Kingdom when the Jags play in Wembley Stadium.
+According to a report from the Daily Mail, there is the real possibility that Jaguars owner Shahid Khan will move his team there for all home games.
+His team of advisors is currently looking into how to limit the taxes that he will pay in the United Kingdom when the Jags play in Wembley Stadium.

 While rectifying this problem could help Khan move the Jags, it could cause issues with future free agency periods.
-As detailed by Pro Football Talk, free agents would be subject to the higher taxes on high salaries in the UK and that may make them think twice about signing.
+As detailed by Pro Football Talk, free agents would be subject to the higher taxes on large salaries in the U.K. — and that may make them think twice about signing.

 Report: Khan exploring tax implications of playing in London, basing team in Jacksonville https://t.co/O5Z9VC7RwZ